ggozad/mnemonic.js/README.md

  * When you use non-random passwords your entropy/character reduces dramatically.
 For English, it's about 2 bits/character.
 You need a lot of characters to get there!
 And no, adding 1 at the end or using *1337* speak does not help much, dictionary attacks have been countering these techniques for a while now.

+## Mnemonic.js passwords

+`mnemonic.js` passwords consist of random sequences of words that are not so hard to remember.
+They have the advantage that you choose how strong you want them to be.
+Let's see some examples:

+For your casual gaming site you might want to create a 32-bit password.
+A random one from `mnemonic.js` is

+    confidence ourselves insult

+It's equivalent to the integer `652372173`, `26e268cd` in hex, or `JuJozQ==` in base64 encoding.

+For your passphrase you might want a stonger key.
+Here's a 96-bit example

+    mean yesterday gone size waist lace endless apple war

+corresponging to the integer `24224384090962230467342891306`, or `4e45f0dced5ec11c772ff92a` in hex, or `TkXw3O1ewRx3L/kq` in base64.

 ## I am sold.
 How does this work?